Ian Fishback: Military service

-His memorial service with around 100 people in attendance was held at American Legion Post #74 in Newberry, Michigan.

-Letter to McCain
+Reporting Detainee Abuse

 While stationed in Iraq, for more than a year Fishback expressed concerns to his immediate chain of command regarding treatment of detainees at Forward Operating Base Mercury in Fallujah District but was ignored.

-In 2005 he decided to write a letter to McCain about what he perceived as a military culture that was permissive toward the abuse of prisoners.
+In 2005 Fishback decided to write a letter to McCain about what he perceived as a military culture that was permissive toward the abuse of prisoners.